Jackson Nickerson: Research Areas

-Nickerson’s early research built upon Oliver Williamson’s transaction cost economics to predict the antecedents and performance consequences of organizational choices in a wide variety of empirical settings and industries.
-Along with Todd Zenger, he introduced the concepts of organizational vacillation and envy as foundations to firm boundaries, and is credited with introducing the Problem Finding and Problem Solving Perspective, which provides a knowledge-based foundation for a theory of firm boundaries, organizational choice, entrepreneurship, and the design of group processes to overcome biases.
+Nickerson's early research built upon Oliver Williamson’s transaction cost economics to predict the antecedents and performance consequences of organizational choices in a wide variety of empirical settings and industries.
+Along with Todd Zenger, he introduced the concepts of organizational vacillation and envy as foundations for firm boundaries and is credited with introducing the Problem-Finding and Problem-Solving Perspective, which provides a knowledge-based foundation for a theory of firm boundaries, organizational choice, entrepreneurship, and the design of group processes to overcome biases.